Thomas-Sanderson/package_scheduler/README.md

 * flexibility to extend times and days (for peak package season)
 * support for satellite locations (via e-mails?)
 * perhaps "appointment tickets" to skip lines
+* admin page for package center manager to set allocation

 Additional notes